Arnesfield/argstree/README.md

 Type: `(value: string, matches: string[]) => Split`

 Splits the string based on the provided matches in order.

-Consider sorting the `matches` array by length in descending order to ensure that longer matches are split first.

 ```js
 import { split } from 'argstree';